quark-zju/etcfiles/README.md

 Backup the list of manually installed packages to `pkglist`.

 - `pkglist/installed`: Explicitly installed packages.
 Similar to `pacman -Qe` output.
+- `pkglist/minimal`: `installed` excluding packages required by other installed packages.
 - `pkglist/grouped`: Organize packages by groups.
 Packages without a group will be assigned to either `[aur]`, or `[ungrouped]`.

 ## Background